Love & Lies: Casting

 Richard Gutierrez was cast as the series' main protagonist, Edward Galvez.
 Director Mark Reyes revealed that the actor came first before the concept of the show.
 Gutierrez had to undergo tactical shooting training [in preparation for the role] ahead of the other cast members.
 He also immersed himself the Philippine Navy way.

 Michelle Madrigal, Sid Lucero and Paolo Contis were cast to play three equally important roles.
-Madrigal feels pressured, especially her character Cathy Galvez is the lynchpin of the series, said that "My goal for this role is to showcase my capabilities as an actor rather than show more skin."
+Madrigal felt pressured, her character Cathy Galvez was the lynchpin of the series, said that "My goal for this role is to showcase my capabilities as an actor rather than show more skin."

 The character Denise Salvador was initially offered to Lovi Poe.
 Bela Padilla took over the role.
 Padilla finds her "kick-ass" character as "[...] very interesting.
 I would have auditioned for it if it weren't offered to me.
 Coming from the drama series Magdalena, it's refreshing to do a character who is strong, loud and bubbly."
 In an interview, Padilla further stated that her character was pegged on a female version of Robin Padilla.

-Filming
+Production

-The production began on March 21, 2013.
+Principal photography commenced on March 21, 2013.
 Some of the scenes in the pilot episode were shot in Philippine Navy headquarters in Sangley Point in Cavite City and in BRP Emilio Jacinto (PS 35) Philippine Navy warship.
 Series' director Reyes described the pilot ala-Crimson Tide.
-Other locations have also been featured, such as Antipolo, Rizal, Tagaytay, Binondo and in some part of Metro Manila.

-Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Love & Lies earned a 22.8% rating.
-While the final episode scored a 22.7% rating.
+The final episode scored a 22.7% rating.

-Critical response

-The series has generated a generally positive response from critics.
-Mercy Lejarde, an entertainment writer from the tabloid Balita praised Bela Padilla's acting performances, said that "Lovi Poe's lose is Bela Padilla's gain."
-Dinno Erece of Show and Tell described the series "Exciting" and "he won't be surprised if the network extends it."